 Piercings - no student should have a piercing anywhere other than one in the lower earlobe.
 Students who come to the academy with a piercing anywhere else (e.g. top of the ear, nose, tongue, eyebrow etc.) will be told to remove it.
-Failure to do so will result in a student being internally excluded or suspended.
+Failure to do so will result in a student being placed in Tatton/Dunham or suspended.

 Nails - acrylic and false nails of any kind are not allowed to be worn at the academy.
 Nail polish is not allowed to be worn.
 Students will be asked to remove it if they arrive at the academy wearing nails or with nail polish.
-Failure to do so will result in a referral to The Pastoral Centre or a suspension from the academy for defiance of the academy rules.
-This also applies to the wearing of false eyelashes.
+Failure to do so will result in a referral to Tatton/Dunham or a suspension from the academy for noncompliance with the academy rules/sanctions.

 Mobile Phones/headphones/electronic devices - when students arrive for the academy day mobile phones, ear/headphones and other electronic devices should be switched off and placed in bags.
 They must not be out during the day both in lessons and unstructured time.
 Where students have mobile phones out, they will be confiscated.
-Confiscated phones can be collected at the end of the academy day from College Offices/Pastoral Centre.
-Where a student persistently breaks this rule confiscated phones will be returned to parents/carers.
+Confiscated phones can be collected at the end of the academy day from College Offices.
+Where a student persistently breaks this rule confiscated phones will be returned to parents/carers or kept in a safe within the students college office.
+Persistent noncompliance with the academy mobile phone rules will result in phones being handed in to the college office each day.